jclark/rpi-cm4-ptp-guide/fedora.md

 ## Fedora compared to Raspberry Pi OS

 Fedora added support for the Raspberry Pi 4 (including the CM4) with release 37.
-At the time of writing (September 2023) the current version is release 38.
+At the time of writing (December 2023) the current version is release 39.
 It's considerably less mature than Raspberry Pi OS, which is the offical OS for the Raspberry Pi.

 Fedora has some advantages, which I think give it the potential in the future to be a better platform than Raspberry Pi OS.